-The Planning Commission began this planning process by creating a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis for the Township.
+In 2014 the Planning Commission began this Master Plan update process by creating a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis for the Township.
 This process was implemented at a Planning Commission meeting and included a group tour of the Township.
+Postcards were sent to all unique property owners (totaling 534) encouraging them to take the online survey or request a paper copy.
+The Township received 168 responses to the survey, provided for a 95+/statistically significance to the results.